Bots, Disinformation, and the First Trump Impeachment: Results

-We summarize the prevalence of bots in different groups in Figure \ref{fig:actors}.
+We summarize the prevalence of bots in different groups in Fig~\ref{fig1}.
 We see that bots have a slightly higher prevalence among pro-Trump accounts than anti-Trump accounts (p-value $<10^{-6}$).
 However, the bot prevalence among Qanon supporters is nearly an order of magnitude larger than it is among normal accounts (p-value $<10^{-6}$).
-This suggests there may be malicious actors attempting to amplify the impact of Qanon using artificial accounts.
-On one hand, this may be reassuring, as it suggests the numbers of Qanon supporters on social media are not as large as they may appear.
+This suggests malicious actors may be attempting to use artificial accounts to amplify Qanon content.
+On one hand, this may be reassuring, as it suggests there aren't as many real Qanon supporters on social media as there may appear.
 On the other hand, significant bot presence means that Qanon content is being spread at a higher rate and with a potentially higher reach than could be achieved with humans alone.
-This high bot fraction is even more concerning when looking at the tweet rate of the accounts in Figure \ref{fig:actors}, as Qanon human supporters tweet approximately ten times more frequently than regular humans (p-value $<10^{-6}$), and bots tweet approximately one hundred times more frequently than regular humans (p-value $<10^{-6}$).
+This high bot fraction is even more concerning when looking at the tweet rate of the accounts in Fig~\ref{fig1}, as Qanon human supporters tweet approximately ten times more frequently than regular humans (p-value $<10^{-6}$), and bots tweet approximately one hundred times more frequently than regular humans (p-value $<10^{-6}$).
 Having a large number of Qanon bots can lead to an unusually large amount of Qanon content being spread through Twitter.
 This potentially enhanced reach increases the risk posed by an already dangerous ideology.